AdobeDocs/campaign.en/help/v8/start/get-started.md

 Adobe Campaign lets you monitor and interpret the behavior of your customers by gradually enriching their data and profiles.
 The reporting and analysis tools let you capitalize on each new campaign, target your marketing initiatives better, and optimize their impact and return on investment.

+In addition to powerful, out-of-the box reporting templates, Adobe Campaign lets you create custom reports on a delivery, campaign, user, or segment level.
+Do descriptive analysis, summarize ROI, or export data to Adobe Analytics and other solutions for further data visualization and analysis.

+The campaign reporting feature facilitates the creation of dynamic reports.
+You can use drag-and-drop variables to customize your reports and to analyze the success of your campaigns.
+Depending on the complexity of your queries and calculations, the data can be aggregated into a list view or accessed in a format that makes it easy to generate marketing analytics reports.

 ![](../assets/do-not-localize/glass.png) Learn more about report and tracking capabilities in [this section](reporting.md).

 ## Adobe Experience Cloud integrations {#adobe-experience-cloud-integrations}